vsmart-06/oakridge-codefest/README.md

 THEME:  Environmental sustainability

 IDEAS:
-- App: Collaborating platform
+- App: Community for eco-conscious individuals to collaborate

-- [ ] PRIORITY 1: Calculating carbon footprint => put in different bills (electricity, water, etc.) and shows graphs and trends
+- [ ] PRIORITY 1: Checking how green your electricity is => Use IP address to get geo-location and connect to API to check how the state gets energy

+- [ ] PRIORITY 2: Organize events for people to collaborate on, examples are plant a tree, clean a lake, etc.

-- [ ] PRIORITY 2: Gives recommendations on reducing carbon footprint
+- [ ] PRIORITY 3: Allow users to publish posts on their achievements regarding sustainability, updates on their work, etc.

-- [ ] PRIORITY 3: Can have a leaderboard with the community (who saved the most) => incentivize with goals and rewards

-- [ ] PRIORITY 4: NGOs put in events which you can search and attend
+- [ ] PRIORITY 4: Think about new ideas regarding waste collection, etc.

 - Front-end: Python tkinter

-- Back-end: MySQL
+- Back-end: SQLite

-- Login:

-- [ ] Member

-- [ ] NGO

-- [ ] Admin

-- Plausible ideas

-- [ ] Integrate ChatGPT